Jaffna kingdom: Aryacakravarti dynasty

-When Chandrabhanu embarked on a second invasion of the south, the Pandyas came to the support of the Sinhalese king and killed Chandrabhanu in 1262 and installed Aryacakravarti, a minister in charge of the invasion, as the king.
+When Chandrabhanu embarked on a second invasion of the south, the Pandyas came to the support of the Sinhalese king in 1262 and installed Aryacakravarti, a minister in charge of the invasion, as the king.
 When the Pandyan Empire became weak due to Muslim invasions, successive Aryacakravarti rulers made the Jaffna kingdom independent and a regional power to reckon with in Sri Lanka.
 All subsequent kings of the Jaffna kingdom claimed descent from one Kulingai Cakravarti who is identified with Kalinga Magha by Swami Gnanaprakasar and Mudaliar Rasanayagam while maintaining their Pandyan progenitor's family name.

 Politically, the dynasty was an expanding power in the 13th and 14th century with all regional kingdoms paying tribute to it.
 However, it met with simultaneous confrontations with the Vijayanagar empire that ruled from Vijayanagara, southern India, and a rebounding Kingdom of Kotte from the south of Sri Lanka.
-This led to the kingdom becoming a vassal of the Vijayanagar Empire as well as briefly losing its independence under the Kotte kingdom from 1450 to 1467.
-The kingdom was re-established when Kanakasooriya Cinkaiariyan and his two son's returned from Madurai with mercenaries to wrest the Jaffna Kingdom from Kotte's over lordship.
+This led to the kingdom becoming a vassal of the Vijayanagar Empire in 1440's as well as briefly losing its independence under the Kotte kingdom from 1450 to 1467.
+The kingdom was re-established when Kanakasooriya Cinkaiariyan and his two son's returned from Madurai with mercenaries to wrest the Jaffna Kingdom from Kotte's over lordship in 1467.
 It maintained very close commercial and political relationships with the Thanjavur Nayakar kingdom in southern India as well as the Kandyan and segments of the Kotte kingdom.
 This period saw the building of Hindu temples and a flourishing of literature, both in Tamil and Sanskrit.

 Kotte conquest and restoration

 The Kotte conquest of the Jaffna kingdom was led by king Parakramabahu VI's adopted son, Prince Sapumal.
 This battle took place in many stages.
 Firstly, the tributaries to the Jaffna kingdom in the Vanni area, namely the Vanniar chieftains of the Vannimai were neutralised.
-This was followed by two successive conquests.
-The first war of conquest did not succeed in capturing the kingdom.
-It was the second conquest dated to 1450 that eventually was successful.
+This was followed by two successive invasions.
+The first invasion did not succeed in capturing the kingdom and failed.
+It was the second invasion dated to 1450 that eventually was successful.

-Apparently connected with this war of conquest was an expedition to Adriampet in modern South India, occasioned according to Valentyn by the seizure of a Lankan ship laden with cinnamon.
-The Tenkasi inscription of Arikesari Parakrama Pandya of Tinnevelly who saw the backs of kings at Singai, Anurai, and elsewhere, may refer to these wars; it is dated between 1449–50 and 1453–54.
+Apparently connected with this event was an expedition to Adriampet in modern South India, occasioned according to Valentyn by the seizure of a Lankan ship laden with cinnamon.
+The Tenkasi inscription of Arikesari Parakrama Pandya of Tinnevelly who saw the backs of kings at Singai, Anurai, and elsewhere, may refer to these wars; it is dated between 1449–50 and 1453–54 and it's pointing to Pandyan Victory over Kotte.

 Kanakasooriya Cinkaiariyan the Aryacakravarti king fled to South India with his family.
 Then Kanakasooriya Cinkaiariyan and his two son's returned from Madurai with mercenaries to wrest the Jaffna Kingdom from Kotte's overlordship.